-F Fill in this table.
-Ask five friends to tick which three things they feel are the most mportant.
+Fill in this table.
+Ask five friends to tick which three things they feel are the most important.
 Count all the ticks.
-F Fill in this table.
-Ask five friends to tick which three things they feel are the mos

-Things that I think are important about story books show if yo nds think these Number
+Things that I think are important about story books Tick to show if your 5 friends think these Number rights are important

 Exciting story

 Bright, clear drawings

 Clear writing

 Price

 Teaches a lesson